sagary2j/sagary2j/README.md

 # 💫 About Me :
 - 😄 Pronouns: He/His
-- 🔭 I’m currently Working as Cloud DevOps Architect.
+- 🔭 I’m currently Working as a Cloud DevOps Lead.
 - 🌱 I’m currently learning more about AI, CyberSecurity, Cloud.
-- 💬 Ask me about Cloud, DevOps or any tech-related stuff.
+- 💬 Ask me about Cloud, DevOps, or any tech-related stuff.
-- 📫 How to reach me: Check social links below.
+- 📫 How to reach me: Check the social links below.
 - ⚡ Fun fact: I love to explore new places and meet new people.

 <!--